practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 `nginx:default` recipe into our own code to install the relevant software packages, generate an `nginx.conf` file, and to provide all the necessary init scripts to manage Nginx as a service.
-The following four lines of code take care of all of that four us:
+The following four lines of code take care of all of that for us:

 ```ruby
 node.set["nginx"]["worker_processes"]     = 4